 Advantages of Mitral Valve Repair vs. Replacement

-By reconstructing the original valve structure, surgeons can better retain the heart's natural shape and function.
+- Preservation of heart function: By reconstructing the original valve structure, surgeons can better retain the heart's natural shape and function.

-Patients who undergo mitral valve replacement must take blood thinners for the rest of their lives.
+- Freedom from lifelong medications: Patients who undergo mitral valve replacement must take blood thinners for the rest of their lives.
 Blood thinners can cause problems, and are best avoided if possible.
 These medications are not required in patients who have their valves repaired.

-The national average mortality rate at the time of surgery for mitral valve repair ranges from 1-2 percent, compared with 5-7 percent for replacement.
+- Better chances for survival at the time of surgery: The national average mortality rate at the time of surgery for mitral valve repair ranges from 1-2 percent, compared with 5-7 percent for replacement.
 (Data Source: Society for Thoracic Surgeons Fall 2004 Report Executive Summary)